Craig Willetts ISO & Business Consultant

 If the opportunity presents itself, go up to people and introduce yourself.
 If everyone doesn’t know one another in the meeting room, make introductions, starting with the person of the highest rank.

-Be Concise Say what you need to say in as few words as necessary.
+Say what you need to say in as few words as necessary.
 Don’t repeat yourself or give unnecessary information.

 Initiate the handshake if you’re the higher-ranking person or host The host or higher-ranking person, regardless of gender, should extend their hand first.